Kyper

 Randall S. Kiper, more known as Kyper, is an American rapper, D.J. and actor based in Baton Rouge, Louisiana, United States.
 His success occurred in the early 1990s with a string of club hits including "Conceited", "What Gets Your Body Hyped (XTC)", "Tic-Tac-Toe", "Throw Down", and "Spin the Bottle".
-His biggest hit to date is "Tic-Tac-Toe," which charted on the Billboard Top 40 in the summer of 1990, selling over one million copies and peaking at No. 14.
+His biggest hit to date is "Tic-Tac-Toe," which sold over a million copies.
+It hit No.16 on the Cash Box Top 100 and No. 14 on the Billboard Hot 100.
 It was ranked No. 100 on the Billboard Year-End Hot 100 singles of 1990.
 The track sampled instrumental passages from "Owner of a Lonely Heart" by Yes.
 It also sampled "Planet Rock" by Afrika Bambaataa and Soul Sonic Force among others.